-Apple Pie Overnight Oats; the perfect marriage between sweet and spice.
-With classic apple pie flavor, this recipe was inspired by my long-time love affair with easy overnight oats like these Blood Orange Overnight Oats with strawberries and chia seeds.
+Apple Pie Overnight Oats; the perfect marriage between sweet and apple pie spice.
+With classic apple pie flavor, this recipe was inspired by my long-time love affair with easy overnight oats, the first overnight oats I ever made.
+For more overnight oat recipes, try my Pumpkin Pie Overnight Oats and Blood Orange Overnight Oats.

 Rolled oats - I use Bob's Red Mill as they contain 7 grams of protein per serving, are vegan, gluten-free, and 100% whole grain.
 I have also made overnight oats with Quaker Oats.